OceanCalc

 Formula

-The relationship behind this tool is: Forward azimuth via spherical trigonometry (atan2 of sin/cos terms)
+Core relationship: Forward azimuth via spherical trigonometry (atan2 of sin/cos terms)

 Initial bearing uses the standard forward azimuth formula between two geographic points on a sphere.